Second, only to Bitcoin, the most notable cryptocurrency to watch is Ether (ETH).

 The more people participating in the Ethereum network, the more decentralized and safer from attack Ethereum becomes.

-In 2021, it was planned to merge the Beacon chain proof of stake system with the current Ethereum mainnet.
+The next stage is merging the Beacon chain proof of stake system with the current Ethereum mainnet.
 This merge signifies the end of proof-of-work and a transition to proof of stake.

 The shard chains spread the load of the Ethereum network across 64 new chains.
 It keeps hardware requirements low and makes it much easier to run a node.